What Should I Sell? From Idea to Product

 Woman thinking at a laptop while planning a business, with product packaging and branding visuals representing the decision between selling digital or physical products.

-What should I actually sell?
+What should you actually sell?

 Not in theory.